Apple Varieties Available

 We realize that everyone has different tastes with different needs for using our apples.
 Therefore, Appleland offers many different types of apples for your choosing, including Honeycrisp.
 See the chart below for apple varieties we produce in our orchard with a description of their flavor and texture, when each apple variety ripens and is ready to pick, along with their uses and even some special hints.

-Available Now: Cortland (PYO and pre-picked), Empire (PYO only), Gala (pre-picked), Golden Delicious (PYO only, pre-picked mid-Oct), Honeycrisp (pre-picked only), McIntosh (PYO and pre-picked), Red Delicous (PYO only, pre-picked mid-Oct) and Snow Sweet (pre-picked)
+Available Now: Cortland (pre-picked), Empire (PYO and pre-picked), Fuji (pre-picked), Gala (pre-picked), Golden Delicious (PYO and pre-picked), Honeycrisp (pre-picked only), Jonagold (pre-picked), McIntosh (pre-picked), Pinova/Pinata (pre-picked), Red Delicous (PYO only) and Snow Sweet (pre-picked)

 We offer some storing and keeping hints for your apples.
 Click storing your apples for more information.